 Memories are funny old things – they stretch and distort over time, some are lost to the mists of the past, others solidified so real they could have happened yesterday, others lost entirely to age and memory loss.

-I was talking this Christmas with my husband about our earliest memories and how strange it is to think that our nearly 5-year-old will forget most of the things she’s done and lived before now.
+I was talking recently with my husband about our earliest memories and how strange it is to think that our nearly 5-year-old will forget most of the things she’s done and lived before now.
 My husband’s earliest memory is of sitting on his father’s shoulders watching a St Patrick’s Day parade in Canada when he was about 2.5.
 I can vaguely recall dancing around my old house in a tartan kilt and arran jumper when I was probably about 3 but my first solid memory is going to visit my newborn baby brother in hospital wearing that same arran jumper (I must have really loved that jumper for it to be in my 2 earliest memories!) and crossing the road in the snow holding my dad’s hand to get to the hospital.

 Currently my daughter can remember her Aunty Lorna reading her Mog the Forgetful Cat when she was probably about 2 and a family holiday to Crackington Haven in Cornwall – indelibly written into her mind as the place where we went for ice cream and the shop had sold out as well as the last holiday we had a family of three as I was heavily pregnant with my son at the time.
 She also has almost photographic recall of every ice cream she’s ever eaten and the intricate plot structures of various Disney films!